jere8184/openage/doc/nyan/api_reference/reference_util.md

     pass
 ```

-Is true when the next command in the queue is of type `Move`.
+Is true when the next command in the game entity's command queue is of type `Move`.

 ## util.activity.event.Event